2bonahill/znn_sdk_rust/README.md

 ## Zenon Accelerator-Z

-The project proposal can be found here: https://github.com/2bonahill/znn_sdk_rust/blob/main/AZ.md
+The project proposal was accepted in the Accelerator-Z program.

 ## Setup